DJDDDM/Fragmentsolver/README.md

 Some mathematical background behind this algorithm can be found in the workingequations file.

 # Dependencies
-Fragmentsolver is made using taco (https://github.com/tensor-compiler/taco).
+Fragmentsolver is made using taco (https://github.com/tensor-compiler/taco). (therefore the libtaco.so is needed)

-Molpro (https://www.molpro.net/) or Cryscor (http://www.cryscor.unito.it/cms/) for creating FCIDUMPs
+Molpro (https://www.molpro.net/) or Cryscor (http://www.cryscor.unito.it/cms/) for creating FCIDUMPs.

-# Acknowledgements
-Fragmentsolver is made with Eclipse.
-So it should be most easy to use it by importing it into Eclipse.

 # Usage
-Start the programm by calling it (Fragmentsolver).
+Start the programm by calling the run skript (Fragmentsolver.bash).

-You get asked which FCIDUMP you want to have as input (../FCIDUMPs/Water).
+You get asked which FCIDUMP you want to have as input (./FCIDUMPs/Water [relative path from where you called the run skript]).

 Next you get asked how many electrons you want to add (-4).